Wet into Wet

 The dry halo problem

 A dry edge around masking tape, an object, or the border of a wet area will cause paint to stop abruptly and leave a hard, visible line.
-Run an almost-dry brush along any edges where this might occur.
+Run a just damp brush along any edges where this might occur before adding in your colour.

 Dropping colours into wet paint